Fitzroy, a pub on nearly every corner, and sometimes two.

 11 March 2019:

 The Gertrude Hotel, corner #GertrudeStreet and Fitzroy Street Fitzroy hasn’t been a pub since it was closed by the Licensing Reductions Board in 1910, prob because there were more pubs 50m away on either side !
 Built 1869, it looks pretty intact.
-A pub at the other end pf Gertrude adopted this one’s name in recent years though to be fair I’m sure nobody remembers this one, just confusing for the historians out there.
+A pub at the other end of Gertrude adopted this one’s name in recent years though to be fair I’m sure nobody remembers this one, just confusing for the historians out there.

 Another #GertrudeStreet pub, which appears to have closed for renovations and a name change early 2018, and still closed.
 Built 1854, but not a pub till 1858, looks pretty unchanged; called the Leviathan, then the Renown by 1900, and became a haunt of underworld figures like #SquizzyTaylor, I remember it was the last really rough bar in Fitzroy in the 80s; more recently re-named again as #TheGertrude (the name of another pub at the other end of Gertrude before 1910).

 The #BuildersArms, prob the best known #GertrudeStreet #pub, and the oldest !
 Built 1853, with the parapet added probably 1915 as well as internal alterations (thanks Fitzroy Historical Society).
-Now that I look, I mean google, I see that the somewhat squeezey part with its tiled front to the bar is probably original, at least to the edge of the #tiling, indicating I think how small the front bar was originally /in the 30s, it’s got its own door you see – that’s a pretty rare survivor !
+Now that I look, I mean google, I see that the somewhat squeezey part inside with its tiled front to the bar is probably original, at least to the edge of the #tiling, indicating I think how small the front bar was originally /in the 30s, it’s got its own door you see – that’s a pretty rare survivor !
 I think the wall between it and the corner was later (the 90s?) opened up.
-Pub interiors changed a lot over the years, modernising for better trade, or creating a larger bar to cater to the #6oclockswill, but some stayed local, with multiple bars for different drinkers – front bar for a quick one/locals to hang, then perhaps two lounges, one for mixed sexes, maybe with bar food, and of course a #ladieslounge, not because of licensing laws separating the sexes, but because it was thought the ladies felt more comfortable on their own, away from the hard drinkers. @ Builders Arms Hotel
+Pub interiors changed a lot over the years, modernising for better trade, or creating a larger bar to cater to the #6oclockswill, but some stayed local, with multiple bars for different drinkers – front bar for a quick one/locals to hang, then perhaps two lounges, one for mixed sexes, maybe with bar food, and of course a #ladieslounge, at first not because of licensing laws separating the sexes, but because it was thought the ladies felt more comfortable on their own, away from the hard drinkers. @ Builders Arms Hotel

 Not a #GertrudeStreet pub but I like it, with that tiny first floor, must be from 1854 though apparently it was a #slaughterhouse then, looks more like shops.
 And the second photo is streetview of the opposite corner of Young Street, the United Service Hotel, built 1874 but closed in 1910 by the Licensing Reduction Board, which was set up in order to close places that were unruly, kept selling grog out the back door on Sundays, or where there were just ‘too many pubs’ – and Gertrude Street had 12 operating pubs before the board started closing them ! @ Hand 2 Hand Store Melbourne